 A) All Midwives in the state of Florida are required to have training in CPR and NRP.
 Midwives are required to renew their CPR and NRP training every 2 years.
 All of the Midwives at TBT keep a current, up-to-date status on their CPR and NRP training.

 Q) What is the cost and does The Birth Tribe accept insurance?

-A) Our complete fee is 5,000 dollars.
+A) Our complete fee is 6,500 dollars.
 This includes comprehensive prenatal care, the birth and exclusive postpartum care.
-TBT does accept insurance, including medicaid.
-Many insurances consider licensed midwives out of network so we work hard to try and obtain a GAP exception for those who are out of network.
+TBT does not accept insurance, including medicaid.
+Many insurances consider licensed midwives an out of network specialty.
+We will however supply you with a superbill at the end of your pregnancy that may be submitted to your insurance company for attempted reimbursement.
 A financial agreement will be completed at the start of care.
-The financial agreement will break down the cost and what the insurance is projected to cover and it will consist of a payment plan that works best for you.
+The financial agreement will break down the cost and what the insurance is projected to cover (if anything) and it will consist of a payment plan that works best for you.

 Q) Can I choose who will be at my birth?

 A) Here at The Birth Tribe we use Senior Midwifery Students as our birth assistants.
 Midwifery Students are required to obtain clinical hours for school therefore you will meet all the students throughout your prenatal care as they shadow the Midwife.
 This allows the client to build a relationship with the Midwifery Student prior to the birth.
 You will rarely have someone assisting at your birth that you that you have not already built a relationship with.
 Here at TBT we are open to constructive criticism regarding our assistants.
 If you prefer one person over another, we do our best to accommodate you!